metafates/testo/README.md

 - [ ] Mock generation.
 - [ ] Stabilize API.
 - [ ] Interface generator CLI.
 Similar to [ifacemaker] but simplified for project needs.
 The goal is to simplify plugin development.
-- [ ] Move Allure plugin into separate repository, add Require and Assert helpers wrapped in steps.
+- [ ] Move Allure plugin into separate repository

 [ifacemaker]: https://github.com/vburenin/ifacemaker